Traveling internationally in the post pandemic world can be challenging to say the least.

 See more information about Serbia Reopening.

-As of June 2020, Tanzania is now accepting tourists under normal and regular ‘pre-covid’ border rules.
+As of June 2020, Tanzania reopened for tourism from all nations.
 No mandatory quarantine period is currently in place, however temperature checks, mask wearing, and social distancing is in effect.

 Turkey has reopened for tourists from all countries under normal travel regulations.